 NVIDIA

-NVDAVerifiedNVIDIA is a fabless designer of GPUs, SoCs, and APIs for data science, high-performance computing, gaming, mobile, and automotive applications.
-In the supply chain, it relies on TSMC for advanced manufacturing, integrates high-bandwidth memory, and employs proprietary networking for data center systems.
-Its CUDA ecosystem supports parallel computing across these domains.
+NVDAVerifiedNVIDIA is a fabless designer of GPUs, SoCs, and APIs for gaming, AI, high-performance computing, professional visualization, supercomputing, data science, mobile, and automotive applications.
+Originally focused on gaming GPUs, it now dominates the discrete GPU market (92% share as of Q1 2025) and AI GPUs (>80% share in 2025).
+In the supply chain, it depends on TSMC for advanced node manufacturing, integrates high-bandwidth memory from suppliers like SK Hynix, and deploys proprietary networking (NVLink, InfiniBand) for data center systems.
+Its CUDA platform enables GPU parallel computing across these domains.

 30-Day Price History